elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/optional-chaining.md

 ---

-### Explain, what the optional chaining operator (?.) does in JavaScript.
+### Explain what JavaScript's optional chaining operator (?.) does?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The optional chaining operator is a safe way to access nested object properties, even if an intermediate property does not exist.</div><br />
+  <div><strong>Interview Response:</strong> The optional chaining operator is safe to access nested object properties, even if an intermediate property does not exist.</div><br />
-  <div><strong>Technical Response:</strong> The optional chaining operator (?.) permits reading the value of a property located deep within a chain of connected objects without having to expressly validate that each reference in the chain is valid.
-Optional chaining (?.) stops the evaluation if the value before (?.) is undefined or null and returns undefined.<br /><br />
+  <div><strong>Technical Response:</strong> The optional chaining operator (?.) allows you to read the value of property deep inside a chain of related objects without explicitly validating each reference in the chain.
+If the value preceding (?.) is undefined or null, optional chaining (?.) terminates the evaluation and returns undefined.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />